openebs-archive/openebs-docs/docs/mongo.md

 <br>

 MongoDB is a cross-platform document-oriented database.
 Classified as a NoSQL database, MongoDB eschews the traditional table-based relational database structure in favour of JSON-like documents with dynamic schemas, making the integration of data in certain types of applications easier and faster.
-MongoDB  is deployed usually as a `statefulset` on Kubernetes and requires persistent storage for each instance of MongoDB StorageManager instance.
+MongoDB  is deployed usually as a `StatefulSet` on Kubernetes and requires persistent storage for each instance of MongoDB StorageManager instance.
 OpenEBS provides persistent volumes on the fly when StorageManagers are scaled up.

 <br>